vesuvius-sys/TWK3R/README.md

 **Why does VirusTotal flag TWK3R?**
 The temperature monitor uses an older version of LibreHardwareMonitorLib for per-core CPU/GPU readings — a deliberate, less-optimal workaround chosen to avoid a lot of extra engineering work.
 If you check the driver (`0TWK3R` / `twk3r.sys`) and it looks flagged, it's outdated, not malicious: it does have a known vulnerability, but TWK3R does not abuse it.
 The only thing that driver does is expose your CPU/GPU temps to the app.
 If you'd rather not have it on your system at all, you can delete `twk3r.sys` after it's created and use TWK3R without CPU/GPU temp readings.

+**Why did a scanner mention "LSASS" or flag something about it?**
+TWK3R checks that important Windows system processes (like `lsass.exe`) are running from their real, normal location on your PC.
+This is how it catches malware that pretends to be a system process but is actually running from somewhere it shouldn't be.
+TWK3R does not inject anything into LSASS or touch its memory — it just checks "is this really where it's supposed to be?"
+Some scanners flag this kind of check because it *looks* similar to what malware does, even though the actual behavior is completely different.

 **Is TWK3R signed?**
 No — the app is currently unsigned, which is part of why antivirus tools and VirusTotal may flag it.
 This is a known false positive tied to how deeply TWK3R interacts with low-level system files, drivers, and the registry.